 - Identification.
 First, you need to identify the exact risks for the given area, such as a ransomware attack, phishing breach, or downtime due to a natural disaster.

 - Analysis.
 During this stage of the MSP risk management, you should evaluate the severity and the probability of the risk, define which business function could be harmed in which case, and prioritize the risks.
 This step is essential, since it's not possible to focus on all the risks.

 - Mitigation.
 Once the risks have been identified and prioritized, you need to create a set of policies and frameworks to reduce their probability.
 For example, if your risks are in the IT-security area, you should prepare for possible breach scenarios, including malware attacks, human error, or hardware failures.

 - Treatment and damage control.
 Sometimes it's not possible to evade the unwanted, and then the risk becomes reality.
 Treatment and damage control, from your customers’ perspective, is just as important as risk mitigation.
 Develop your disaster recovery and data breach response plans with care, discuss and verify them with your clients and review them regularly.
 Remember that only by acting correctly during a disaster or other unwanted situation can you avoid losing a client.

 - Monitoring.
-Once you have created workflows and frameworks around possible risks, you should constantly monitor those risks from your priority list, and review and recheck your plans.
+Once you have created the solid MSP risk management workflows and frameworks, you should constantly monitor the risks from your priority list, and review and recheck your plans.

 MSP Risk Management Best Practices